A Vision for the Future

 The Merryman House launched its first-ever capital campaign in 2016 with the goal of raising $3.7 million dollars to purchase 13 acres of land and expand to a 36-bed emergency shelter for victims of domestic violence and their children.
 We opened the doors to our new facility on December 20, 2017.
 In the summer of 2019, YOU, the community, completed our goal!

 But, the work is not done.
 Our advocates and staff serve nearly 1,000 survivors of domestic violence each year.
 Please consider helping us continue this work by continuing to give.
-Read below for our most commonly needed items and the easiest way to set up recurring financial gifts.
+Below are our most commonly needed items and the easiest way to set up recurring financial gifts.
 We are proud to have earned GuideStar’s Gold Seal of Transparency.
 You can view our profile by clicking here.

 Community members often ask us how they can give to a need we have right now.
 Of course, financial gifts to our operating budget are always needed and welcome.
 However, there are also physical needs that we are happy to share.
 Below is that list.
 Please contact us if you have any questions at all about how to donate.

 Outside of this list, we also post pop-up and one-off needs in our Facebook group, “Help Needed at the Merryman House.”
 Click here to visit and join the group!

 T-shirts, Sweatshirts & Sweatpants (S-2X)

 Planners & Pens

 For more, please see our Amazon Wish Lists:

 We are just beginning!
 Our view of what is possible is broader.
 We still need your help!